Persistent and Uncontrollable Worrying is a Problem.

 Problem solving, however, involves working on solutions and is productive.

 Distinguish between solvable and unsolvable problems.
 If what you’re fretting about is unsolvable, accept the uncertainty.
 Life is unpredictable and a bit messy sometimes.

 It does you no good to worry about things you can’t control.
 While you can’t control someone else’s behavior or events, you can control your reaction.
 You’ll be happier in life if you put your thoughts, time and energy into what you can control, and accept what you can’t control.

 Another strategy is rather than ignoring or fighting your worries, simply observe them.
 If you stop trying to control the anxious thoughts that arise, they will eventually pass.
 It’s when you react and engage with your anxieties that you get pulled in and stuck.
 But if you direct your attention to the here and now, the worries gradually disappear on their own.

 You don’t do yourself any favors when you constantly rehash in your mind things you’ve said or done in the past.
 It also doesn’t help to agonize about the future.
-The ‘what-ifs’ you create in your mind are usually much worse than what you actually feel when something does happen.
+The “what-ifs” you create in your mind are usually much worse than what you actually feel when something does happen.
 It’s rarely as bad as you imagine it will be.
-These are all reasons why you need to stay in the present moment.
+Stay in the present moment as much as possible.
 You do that through mindfulness.
 Being mindful and present stops the endless rumination.

 Shift 100% of your attention to what’s going on within and around you.
 Feel your heart steadily beating in your chest.
 Sense your clothing against your skin.
 Focus on your breath.
 Fully engaging in your surroundings and what’s going on inside of you is an effective way to disrupt your fretful thinking and produce a calming effect.